anglilian/capstone/README.md

 The articles were analysed using sentiment analysis, emotion analysis and topic modelling.
 The Malay articles all relied on Husein Zolkepli's <a href="https://github.com/huseinzol05/Malaya">Malaya</a> library while the English articles used <a href="https://github.com/cjhutto/vaderSentiment">VADER</a>, <a href="https://shivamsharma26.github.io/text2emotion/">text2emotion</a> and <a href="https://github.com/MaartenGr/BERTopic">BERTopic</a> respectively.
 The results can be viewed within the Jupyter notebooks.

-For a full analysis of the results and methods please refer to the paper [WORK IN PROGRESS].
+For a full analysis of the results and methods please refer to the <a href= "https://github.com/anglilian/capstone/blob/main/Understanding%20Public%20Opinion%20on%20Vernacular%20Education%20in%20Malaysia.pdf">paper</a>.